proventa/aws-postgresql-demo/docs/blog-Backup-Restore.md

 With that we can see that the backups are being stored in the S3 bucket.

 ## Wrapping Up

-We have explored the process of creating backups for a highly available PostgreSQL cluster using an S3 bucket.
+We have explored the process of creating backups for a highly available PostgreSQL cluster using a S3 bucket.
 This method offers the advantage of ensuring high availability and durability of backups.
 We've covered the steps for setting up the S3 bucket, creating an IAM Role with the necessary permissions, and integrating it with the Spilo image.

 By following these steps, you can confidently secure your PostgreSQL data and be prepared for disaster recovery scenarios.
-Storing backups in an S3 bucket provides a reliable and robust solution to safeguard your critical database data.
+Storing backups in a S3 bucket provides a reliable and robust solution to safeguard your critical database data.
 We hope this guide has been informative and assists you in implementing effective backup strategies for your PostgreSQL cluster.